What is Quiet Quitting and How to Avoid it

 Finally, weighing in on the immediate economic impact of quiet quitting, the U.S. Secretary of Labor, Marty Walsh, points to U.S. government data showing a startling drop in U.S. labor productivity this year.
 He says, "If you are an employer, you should catch on early enough that your employees aren't satisfied, aren't happy, and then there needs to be a dialogue, a conversation."

-Top 5 Signs to look for in Quiet Quitting
+Top 5 signs to look for in quiet quitting

 Questions about the pros and cons of quiet quitting as a strategy will doubtless continue to rage on.
 But quiet quitting is real and here to stay until companies decide to make an enlightened change to stop burnout by offering fair wages and taking steps to engage, challenge, and stimulate their employees.